❄️ Design Patterns – Background Tasks, how to improve the user experience?

 1. Be sure that the user is aware that the task is heavy and the system needs time to execute it;

-3. Develop a notification system that can help the user to understand the process status (ongoing, complete etc);
+3. Develop a notification system that can help the user understand the process status (ongoing, complete, etc.);

-4. Develop a control set to support the user to manage errors with a batch action;
+4. Develop a control set to support the user in managing errors with a batch action;

-5. Be consistent in terms of UI and task sequences to give the user the chance to decrease the weight of the learning curve;
+5. Be consistent in terms of UI and task sequences to give the user a chance to decrease the weight of the learning curve;

 Lo-Fi Mockups